Akasha-Shafiq/Evaluating-Differential-Privacy-Frameworks-/README.md

 * Upload your dataset
 * Open the desired sensitivity analysis file to perform sensitivity analysis for the desired query.
 * Open the desired noise adding file such as 'Noise-count'
+* Enter the sensitivity for the query and select the query
 * Analyse the DP matrices and analyse it with your dataset